UoB-COMSM0110/2024-group-5/README.md

 Being able to change these values allows us to adjust the difficulty of the game.

 Changing the boundaries of the screen like this meant refactoring the code for the other moving elements in the game because they always need to be within the playable space of the screen, i.e., within the gap between the asteroid belts.
-Prior to this the paths for all of the moving elements were limited by the constant values of `height` and `width`.
-Changing the implementation for all of the moving objects so that their paths could be dynamically updated so to keep them between the asteroid belts required restructuring the code base to allow for the necessary values from `AsteroidBelts` object to be passed to the other moving objects.
+Prior to this the paths for all moving elements were limited by the constant values of `height` and `width`.
+Changing the implementation for all of the moving objects so that their paths could be dynamically updated so to keep them between the asteroid belts required restructuring the code base to allow for the necessary values from the `AsteroidBelts` object to be passed to the other moving objects.

 <h2 id="eval">Evaluation</h2>